-Blisters are a common problem for athletes and active people and can cause significant pain depending on their size, depth, and location.
+Blisters are a common problem for athletes and active people and can cause significant pain depending on their size, depth, and location of the blister.
 Improper management can lead to tearing of adjacent skin tissue, infection, bleeding, and increased pain.
 However, learning to care and treat blisters early can reduce pain and damage to the skin and get the athlete back competing comfortably.

 What causes blisters?

 Blisters are caused by friction and shearing forces (forces directed across the skin).
 The friction causes the layers of skin to separate (epidermis from the dermis) and fill with either a clear fluid or blood (if a break in a small blood vessel occurs).